bphermansson/EspSparsnasGateway/README.md

 The connection for the RFM69 is hardcoded.
 This is standard Spi connections set in the spi-library that can't be changed.
 See https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/using-the-arduino-addon.

+## Using three leds to indicate status

+    One for power, blinks on boot and steady when all is up and running.
+    One for error indication.
+    One that blinks when data is received.

 The schematic shows a Nodemcu, but you can use another ESP8266-based device if you want (except the Esp-01).
 Use these pin mappings:

 ```